Hong Kong Protesters Have a Message for Chinese Visitors

 Massive protests, which drew up to two million people, forced the government to suspend the bill.
 But the move did little to pacify public anger.
 Protesters’ initial demands for the outright cancellation of the bill and for the city’s unelected, Beijing-backed leader to step down have since swelled into broader aspirations for genuine democracy, with some even agitating for independence from China.

-As marchers gathered at a park along the harbor front Sunday, their demands included a call for universal suffrage, and some waved banners that said, “Dissolve the communist party, return my Hong Kong.”
+As marchers gathered at a park along the harbor-front Sunday, their demands included a call for universal suffrage, and some waved banners that said, “Dissolve the communist party, return my Hong Kong.”

+Read more: ‘We Are Risking Everything.’
+Hong Kong’s Young Rebels Stake Everything on Their Struggle

-Protesters carried brochures for Mandarin-speaking visitors, as opposed to the Cantonese-speaking locals, and held up signs with QR codes scannable by apps popular on the mainland and linked to info on the protests.
+Protesters carried brochures in the simplified Chinese used on the mainland, while giving loudspeaker speeches that targeted Mandarin-speaking visitors, as opposed to the Cantonese-speaking locals.
+In front of a mall, protesters stopped to sing China’s national anthem and urged shoppers to join in the march.
+Some held up signs with QR codes scannable by apps popular on the mainland and linking to info on the protests.

-“We protesters…hope to make our cause known to them,” says Kelly Choi, a retail worker who joined the march.
+“By spreading this message for [mainlanders] to bring back home, they will talk amongst themselves, and some will come to understand our point of view,” says a 22-year-old student who asked to be identified by the initials W.K.
+Defying Beijing’s heavy-handed censorship and educating citizens about the unrest may add pressure on the Chinese government “to change their policy towards Hong Kong,” he added.

-Normally packed with suitcase-totting travelers, the commercial mecca was eerily quiet until the marchers rolled through, chanting their demands while cooling themselves with fans calling for “Democracy NOW!”
-Pharmacies, clothing outlets and beauty stores continued business as usual, though several mainland tour groups had previously announced they would not be bringing visitors to the retail zone while protesters descended on the area.
+Normally packed with suitcase-totting travelers, the commercial mecca was uncharacteristically quiet until the marchers rolled through, chanting their demands while cooling themselves with fans calling for “Democracy NOW!”
+Pharmacies, clothing outlets and eateries continued business as usual, though several mainland tour groups had previously announced they would not be stopping by the retail zone while protesters descended on the area.

+Some visitors TIME spoke with said they were unaware of the protests roiling Hong Kong in recent weeks.

+“I have no idea what’s going on,” said a mainland student observing the march and who asked to be identified only as Z. “[Seeing this many people] makes me kind of scared.
+I’m worried that violence might break out.”

+Tom, a 24-year-old protester who works in engineering, said the march presented an opportunity to give mainland tourists a taste of the freedoms that distinguish Hong Kong as China’s freest city.

+“We want them to know [people can] peacefully to express their demands in a place where there is still freedom because there’s no such opportunity for them…on the mainland,” he says.

-The march’s designated end point, the new, multi-billion-dollar West Kowloon station, was similarly deserted Sunday.
-Police walled off the facility with enormous barricades, while local media reported that ticket sales were suspended for the afternoon.
+Before marchers arrived at the designated end point, the new, multi-billion-dollar West Kowloon station, police walled off the facility with large barricades.
+Local media reported that ticket sales were suspended for the afternoon.
 The station, which opened in September, courted controversy after part of it was leased to Beijing and subject to Chinese jurisdiction, effectively allowing Chinese police to operate on Hong Kong soil and setting off alarms over Beijing’s encroachment.

 Anti-China tensions peaked on July 1, the 22nd anniversary of the territory’s retrocession to the mainland.
-While hundreds of thousands of protesters staged an annual, peaceful march, a separate, smaller group smashed their way through the legislative council’s fortified glass and vandalized the building.
+While hundreds of thousands of protesters staged an annual, peaceful march, their event was overshadowed when a separate, smaller group smashed their way through the legislative council’s fortified glass and vandalized the building.
 The enraged protesters covered the meeting chamber with graffiti, overturned cabinets and tore up Hong Kong’s mini-constitution.
-They also blacked out the part of the city’s official emblem that says “China” while leaving the part that says Hong Kong untouched.
+They also blacked out the part of the city’s official emblem that says “China” while leaving the part that says Hong Kong visible.

+Beijing has accused the protesters of “atrocities” and instructed the city’s leadership to pursue criminal charges.
+A wave of arrests followed the break-in.

-In the wake of the break-in, organizers of Sunday’s march reiterated calls for peaceful protesting and said there was no intention of staying and occupying the train station after the march finished.
+In a bid to reframe the protest narrative, organizers of Sunday’s march reiterated calls for a peaceful day and said there was no intention of staying and occupying the train station after the march finished.

 “We are the most elegant protesters on the earth.
 Please protect this elegance today,” organizer Ventus Lau said at the outset.